-If the IESO determines that a participant's withdrawal can proceed as per the Application for Withdrawal, the IESO will send the participant a Registration Approval Notification (RAN) confirming that the company is authorized to withdraw, and will update the participant's registration record to indicate that they have withdrawn their participation in the IESO-administered markets or applicable programs.
+A Participant's application for withdrawal will be reviewed and assessed by the appropriate IESO groups.
+If the IESO determines that a Participant's withdrawal can proceed as per their withdrawal request, the IESO will send the Participant a Registration Approval Notification (RAN) confirming that the company is approved to withdraw.
+The IESO will update the Participant's registration record to indicate that the Participant has withdrawn their participation from the IESO-administered markets or from applicable programs.

-A market participant who has given notice of their intention to withdraw from the IESO-administered markets will cease to be a market participant on the latest of the following dates:
+A Participant that has been approved to completely withdraw from the IESO-administered markets will cease to be an authorized Participant on the latest of the following dates: